maryamrmz/Todo-MVC/README.md

 # Todo App

-using MVC pattern
+using MVC pattern.
-added to it a simple HTTP Server example that made with NodeJS
+Added to it a simple HTTP Server example that made with NodeJS